 "Night At The Museum 2"

 This is a model of how a sequel should succeed in following up on the success of an original.
-Keep the same basic plot but relocate and develop it: so it is still one night in a museum but we move from the Museum of Natural History in New York City to the Smithsonian museum complex in Washington DC.
+Keep the same basic plot but relocate and develop it: so it is still night-time in a museum but we move from the Museum of Natural History in New York City to the Smithsonian museum complex in Washington DC.
 Keep all the favourite characters but add some new ones: so we still have the pan-faced Ben Stiller as the one-time museum guard but now we also have Amy Adams as the feisty flier Amelia Earhart; we still have the cowboy (Owen Wilson) and the centurion (Steve Coogan) but now we have the Egyptian pharaoh (Hank Azaria) not to mention Ivan the Terrible, Napoleon and Al Capone; and we don't just have one president (Theodore Roosevelt) but two (add Abraham Lincoln).

 This is film squarely aimed at children and we took two boys aged 8 and 10 who thought it was fantastic.
 The monkey face-slapping scene was the one that all the kids loved most.
 But young-at-heart adults will find much to enjoy too with much referencing of historic figures and incidents plus allusions to plenty of other movies.
 Personally I really enjoyed the scenes set in the National Air & Space Museum because this is my favourite museum in the whole world.